 Possessions do not bring true and lasting joy, and they don’t lead to fulfillment.
 They never have, and they never will.
-It’s just stuff.
+They’re just stuff.

-But they can add some happiness to your life.
+But possessions can add some happiness to your life.
 They can make you smile.
 And they can add some brightness to your dreary days.

 Even though our belongings just are things, our belongings can shape our moods.

 Growing up in the 1970s, my earliest memories are filled with shades of harvest gold, avocado green, and rusty orange.